Services and Applications

 If the family is found to meet all the requirements of the program, they are signed up and will remain “on program” for 3 years.
 If the family/student moves again during this time, they are re-enrolled for another 3 years each time they move for a different qualifying job in agriculture.
 If the family stays in one place and terminates the migrant agricultural labor force, at the end of the initial 3-year enrollment term our job is done and the family’s eligibility will end.
 All services provided by the Vermont Migrant Education Program are FREE and there are no income guidelines.

-Once the recruiter submits the eligibility forms to the Vermont Department of Education and all the paperwork goes through, the recruiter's job is done until the family or individual moves again.
+Once the recruiter submits the eligibility forms to the Vermont Agency of Education and all the paperwork goes through, the recruiter's job is done until the family or individual moves again.
 From this point onward, the Department of Education process begins and provides any needed supplemental educational services.
 Just as the recruiters have individual regional areas, the Department of Education has regional areas depicting Migrant Education teacher regions.
 Therefore, each student is assessed individually by a local Migrant Education educator to determine what services are needed and then most often this is the educator that provides the supplemental educational services.
 Services range from in-school help during regular classes to at-home private tutoring sessions, summer educational programming and English Language lessons.
 The supplemental services are formulated to meet the individual’s educational needs.
 It is also possible that the student or family needs/desires no extra educational services at the time they are determined eligible for the Vermont Migrant Education Program.
 At any time during the eligibility period, the Department of Education may be contacted to reassess the individual’s educational situation.

 How can you help?